linschris/clustering-algorithms/README.md

 ### These metrics are all tested with example data from the iris and digits dataset from `sklearn` in `code/examples/evaluating_clusters.py`

+### As a side note, I recommend going through the examples top-down, starting with `clustering_blobs.py` and ending with `evaluating_clusters.py`, as it gradually increases in complexity.

+### Lots of comments, going through the steps of each example are included!

 ### Gratitude

 A special thanks to these tutorials, explanations, and guides for teaching me the